mstksg/inCode/copy/entries/auto-intro.md

 Auto
 ----

-Auto is for GUI's, turn-based games, numerical computations and simulations, and anything that involves an input or output that is a discrete stream of events or views.
+*auto* is for GUI's, turn-based games, numerical computations and simulations, and anything that involves an input or output that is a discrete stream of things --- events, views etc.  *auto* provides a language for stating (potentially cyclic) *relationships* between streams that are maintained along items...and allowing you to compose and create complex relationships out of simple ones.

 ### on State